Buyao

 Buyao (步搖 (步摇, Bùyáo, step-shake)) is a type of Chinese women's hair ornament.
-It is a type of Chinese hairpin which was oftentimes decorated with carved designs and jewelries that dangles when the wearer walks, hence the name, which literally means "shake as you go".
+It is a type of Chinese hairpin which was oftentimes decorated with carved designs and jewelries that dangle when the wearer walks, hence the name, which literally means "shake as you go".
 The buyao is similar to a zan hairpin, except for the presence of its dangling ornaments, which are its primary featured characteristics.
 The buyao appeared as early as in the Han dynasty, where only noble women in the royal family could wear it.
 In ancient times, the use of buyao denoted noble status.
 Some noble women also put buyaos on their tiaras, making their hair decoration more luxurious than simple buyao.
 Common material used in making the buyao was gold; the ornaments were typically jade and pearls.
-Other valuable materials could be used, such as silver, agate, etc. Many centuries after the fall of the Han dynasty, the buyao was introduced to ordinary civilians; and when all women were allowed to wear to it, more variety of materials were used to produce them.
+Other valuable materials could be used, such as silver, agate, etc. Many centuries after the fall of the Han dynasty, the buyao was introduced to ordinary civilians; and when all women were allowed to wear it, more variety of materials were used to produce them.
 Buyao was passed down over generations; buyao decorated with pendants are still popular in modern-day China.

 History

 The wearing of buyao were fashionable during the Han, Wei, Jin, Northern and Southern dynasties.
-During this period, there were two types of buyao: the buyao flower and the buyao crown (步摇冠 (Bùyáoguān)).
+During this period, there were two types of buyao: the buyao flower and the buyao crown.
 The buyao flower was more prevailing in the Central plains and in the Southern dynasties and was worn by women only whereas the buyao crown was worn by both men and women in the Yan and Dai regions, which were the location where the ancient Xianbei resided.
 These two forms of buyao were influenced by the gold crown culture of the nomadic tribes who lived in the grasslands of Central Asia however, the cultural differences between the Central plains and the Yan-Dai areas contributed in the difference in shapes, wearing fashion, aesthetics preferences and meaning of historical culture, etc.